Astragalomancy: Tibetan dice divination

-Early Tibetan Dice Divination
+Early Tibetan dice divination

-Early Tibetan dice divination was performed with pāśaka, four sided oblong dice with pips one through four marked on the long sides.
+Early Tibetan dice divination was performed with pāśaka, four-sided oblong dice with pips one through four marked on the long sides.
 These were generally 7 cm x 1 cm x 1 cm in size and were constructed so that under regular circumstances it was unlikely they landed on their narrow ends.
-In order to produce an oracle, the process was as follows: one pāśaka or dice was thrown three consecutive times, with the result and order of the pips recorded.
-With these three throws, sixty four possible combinations, or omens were possible.
+In order to produce an oracle, the process was as follows: one pāśaka, or die, was thrown three consecutive times, with the result and order of the pips recorded.
+With these three throws, sixty four possible combinations, or omens, were possible.
 These omens were usually displayed in manuscripts with geometric shapes separated by lines, like this “◎◎ / ◎ / ◎◎◎◎” representing the dice results.
 This result would then be compared to the corresponding entry in the manuscript, and the omen would then apply.
-The omens themselves are constructed in a particular way, and are either written in verse (referred to as Type-1) or written in prose (referred to as Type-2).
+The omens themselves are constructed in a particular way, and are either written in verse (referred to as Type-1) or written in prose (referred to as type 2).
 The contents can be summarised as follows: